Road trip: Bluff-country byways

 Downtown, the International Owl Center presents programs with its resident owls.

 Minnesota 16 winds back to Lanesboro past Rushford, a market town, and Whalan, famous for its pie shop.
 Lanesboro has been spiffing up Parkway Avenue, which now includes the Commonweal Theatre's new building.

 When I was in Lanesboro, I missed the play, but I did make a ritual visit to the Lanesboro Arts Center, which shows the work of regional artists.
 Many artists have migrated to the picturesque ridges and valleys between Lanesboro and Decorah.

-Some of the finest wood furniture can be found in Harmony at R & J Wood Crafts, owned by Jake and Reuben Hershberger, who grew up among the 14 children of the local Amish bishop.
+Some of the finest wood furniture can be found in Harmony at Harmony Amish Furniture, founded by Jake and Reuben Hershberger, who grew up among the 14 children of the local Amish bishop.

 On that trip, I ordered two solid-cherry Mission-style end tables from Mary Hershberger, whose softly rounded syllables belied her uncovered blond curls and purple Columbia ski jacket.

 "A lot of people pick up on my accent and ask if I'm Amish," she said, smiling patiently.
 "I used to be."

 My last stop was a mile east of Harmony, where the late Ada Austin raised angora goats and lavished a gallon of purple paint on her farm each year.

 "On my 50th birthday, someone gave me the book, 'When I Am an Old Woman I Shall Wear Purple,' and it became my old-lady bible," she told customers.